 The difference between usable and distorted audio often comes down to positioning.
 If possible, elevate the phone, use a tripod, or bounce sound off walls to avoid direct overload.

-If you're a parent trying to stay connected with your child's digital world—especially during online classes, social interactions, or solo phone use—tools like VigilKids offer smart, non-invasive ways to stay informed.
+If you're a parent trying to stay connected with your child's digital world—especially during online classes, social interactions, or solo phone use—tools like VigilKids offer smart, non-invasive ways to monitor activity and audio, helping you ensure safety while respecting privacy.

-• Surrounding Recording: hear what's happening around the child's phone
+- Surrounding Recording : Hear what's happening around the child's phone in real-time

 Whether you're checking in during a band rehearsal, after-school hangout, or just want to make sure everything's safe, VigilKids helps you stay gently in the loop—without interrupting their world.